 Battery Life: Powering Your Adventures

 For true mobility, battery life is paramount.
 Some portable WiFi routers offer a modest 4-6 hours, while others can last an impressive 24 hours on a single charge.
 Consider your typical usage and trip duration.
-If you’ll be away from power outlets for extended periods, investing in a router with a long-lasting battery is a game-changer.
+If you’ll be away from power outlets for extended periods, investing in a router with a long-lasting battery is a major upgrade.
 Look for models that offer efficient power management and quick charging capabilities.

 Device Capacity: How Many Connections Can It Handle?